PioneerCode/pioneer-tree/README.md

   - Expand or Collapse all
   - Collapse all, expand and set node as active.

-For pending new features, please head over to the [coming soon](https://github.com/PioneerCode/pioneer-tree/wiki/ComingSoon) page located in the [wiki](https://github.com/PioneerCode/pioneer-tree/wiki).
+For pending and new features, please head over to the [issues](https://github.com/PioneerCode/pioneer-tree/issues) page.

 ## Docs